hitbtc-com/hitbtc-api/README.md

 | `sort` | `asc` or `desc` (`asc` by default) | |
 | `symbols` | string, comma-delimited | |
 | `statuses` | string, comma-delimited, `new`, `partiallyFilled`, `filled`, `canceled`, `expired`, `rejected` | |

-Return values: returns an array of user's recent orders.

 The following fields are used in `order` object: